-As of March 31, 2020, directors and officers of the Company, with individual control of less than 10% of the total common shares outstanding, collectively control 2,500,000 common shares or approximately 24% of the total common shares outstanding.
+As of March 31, 2021, directors and officers of the Company individually control of less than 10% of the total common shares outstanding.
 To the knowledge of the directors and officers of the Company, the remaining common shares were widely held.
 These holdings can change at any time at the discretion of the owner, subject to applicable escrow requirements.